JaedenBardati/jaba/README.md

 2) Run `bash jaba/install.sh` to setup the package.
 3) Run `source ~/.bashrc` to get access to the jaba commands and variables.

 That's it.

-If you run into a problem on your system, just update the `install.sh` accordingly, but try to maintain functionality on existing systems if you want to push your changes to the main branch.
+If you run into an issue during the `install.sh` process, just update the file accordingly to add support for your specific system at the marked location.

 ### Optional Submodules